openstreams/wflow/doc/wflow_sbm.rst

     ActEvap = ActEvapSat + ActEvapUStore

+Remaining evaporative demand is used to for evaporation of open water.
+This amount is subtracted from the water that would otherwise enter the kinematic wave.

 Capilary rise is determined using the following approach: first the :math:`K_{sat}` is determined at the water table :math:`z_{i}`; next a potential capilary rise is determined from the